TOVTC/vlad-nestjs-tutorial/notes.md

 * The steps for the strategy: a JWT access is generated and returned to a user upon signing in or signing up, another route is then called to retrieve information about the current user, an authorization/bearer token is then included in the header which acts as an access token
     * The logic to verify that the bearer token is correct is called a strategy
 * The strategy protects some of our routes so that they are only accessible if you have a valid bearer token (implement the strategy using decorators)

+### Guards
+* Guards are used to verify whether a users is authorized to access specific resources and to handle what occurs when an authorized or unauthorized request is sent
+    * "They determine whether a given request will be handled by the route handler or not, depending on certain conditions (like permissions, roles, ACLs, etc.) present at run-time."
+* Guards are functions that will stand in front of a route handler/an endpoint and will or disallow the execution of the endpoint
+    * In our case, the guard will check for the strategy and if the JWT strategy is correct, it will allow execution of the route, if not, it will block it
+    * You can write custom guards or use pre-made guards from the Nest Js passport module
+* You can implement guards on a global/controller level or you can use it at the route level using the @UseGuards() decorator